Unit 2 - Practice Quiz

 33 The Army Alpha test differs from the Army Beta test primarily because:

-C. Army Alpha is a verbal test; Beta is a non-verbal/performance test.
+B. Army Alpha is a personality test; Beta is an intelligence test.

 34 In the context of personality assessment, 'Q-Sort' methodology involves: